Duality of a Source Coding Problem and the Semi-Deterministic Broadcast Channel with Rate-Limited Cooperation

-We prove that the admissible region for the SW problem with one-sided encoder cooperation is (\ref{region_SW}), and that (\ref{region_SW}) is obtained from $\mathcal{R}_{WAK}$ stated in Theorem \ref{tm_bc_capacity}.
-To achieve (\ref{region_SW}) from $\mathcal{R}_{WAK}$, we set $U=X_2$ and evaluate the rate bounds in (\ref{region_AK}) to get
+We prove that the admissible region for the SW problem with one-sided encoder cooperation is \eqref{region_SW}, and that \eqref{region_SW} is obtained from $\mathcal{R}_{\mathrm{WAK}}(P_{X_1,X_2,Y})$ stated in Theorem \ref{tm_bc_capacity}.
+To this end set $U=X_2$ and evaluate the rate bounds in \eqref{region_AK} to get

-The structure of the region in (\ref{region_SW}) implies $R_{12}\leq H(X_1|X_2)$.
+The structure of the region in \eqref{region_SW} implies $R_{12}\leq H(X_1|X_2)$.
 Thus, it suffices to show that for every $0\leq R_{12}\leq H(X_1|X_2)$ there is a random variable $V$ that admits the Markov property $V-X_1-X_2$ such that $I(V;X_1|X_2)=R_{12}$.
 Since $R_{12}\leq H(X_1|X_2)$, there is a real number $\gamma\geq 0$ such that

 Set the auxiliary random variable $V\triangleq(\Theta,\widetilde{V})$, where $\Theta\sim\mbox{Ber}\left(\lambda\right)$, $\lambda\in[0,1]$, is a binary random variable independent of $(X_1,X_2)$ that takes values in $\mathcal{O}=\{\theta_1,\theta_2\}$, and